cmh2166/MODS-RDF/MODSRDFv2.md

 # About
 This is a scratch pad for my notes on MODSRDF v1 and pulling together the GitHub Issues/Notes for MODSRDF v2.
 Use the namespace doc for legit information on MODSRDF v1: http://www.loc.gov/standards/mods/modsrdf/v1/

+For reference, if you're still reading this, **bold** means a v2 datapoint added by reading through https://github.com/blunalucero/MODS-RDF/issues/.

 # Namespaces:
     - abstract=http://id.loc.gov/vocabulary/abstract#
     - access=http://id.loc.gov/vocabulary/access#